Towards Continual Reinforcement Learning: A Review and Perspectives: A Taxonomy of Continual RL Approaches

-Another piece of important information that can be preserved while learning abstractions is the underlying reward and transition model resulting in a model-irrelevance abstraction~\citep{li2006towards}. $\phi_{model}$ is a model irrelevance abstractions if for any action $a$ and any abstract state $\hat{s}$, $\phi_{model}(s_1)=\phi_{model}(s_2)$ implies $R^a_{s_1} = R^a_{s_2}$ and $\sum_{s' \in \phi^{-1}_{model}(\hat{s})} P^a_{s_1, s'} = \sum_{s' \in \phi^{-1}_{model} (\hat{s})} P^a_{s_2, s'}$.
-In recent work, \cite{zhang2020invariant} connect invariant causal prediction to model-irrelevance state abstractions to learn invariant representation in the block MDP \citep{du2019provably} setting.
-Specifically, the authors show that such state abstractions generalize to novel observations in the multi-environment setting.
-Analogous to the multi-task setting, a multi-environment setting is assumed in this work where the agent seeks to maximize return on a set of environments, but only some of which can be trained on.
-Akin to the idea of exploiting shared structure, in the multi-environment setting, \cite{zhang2020invariant} assume the presence of shared latent structure among all of the environments.
+Another piece of important information that can be preserved while learning abstractions is the underlying reward and transition model, resulting in a model-irrelevance abstraction~\citep{li2006towards}. $\phi_{model}$ is a model-irrelevance abstraction if for any action $a$ and any abstract state $\hat{s}$, $\phi_{model}(s_1)=\phi_{model}(s_2)$ implies $R^a_{s_1} = R^a_{s_2}$ and $\sum_{s' \in \phi^{-1}_{model}(\hat{s})} P^a_{s_1, s'} = \sum_{s' \in \phi^{-1}_{model} (\hat{s})} P^a_{s_2, s'}$.
+In recent work, \citet{zhang2020invariant,hansen2022bisimulation,ashcraft2022structural} connect invariant causal prediction to model-irrelevance state abstractions to learn invariant representations in the Block MDP setting \citep{du2019provably}.
+These kinds of abstractions are even possible without explicitly modelling rewards \citep{allen2021learning}.
+Additionally, state abstractions could also be formed on the basis of value equivalence \citep{grimm2020value,sokota2021monte,cui2021control} or for improved planning \citep{curtis2022discovering}.
+Furthermore, in large environments with underlying Factored MDP structure, powerful abstractions have also been formed by leveraging context specific independencies that only hold for a subset of states \citep{CRADOL}.